profHajal/reduce-load-times-of-your-webpages/README.md

-<h1>47% of website visitors quit if the website doesn't load within 5 seconds.
+<h1>53% of mobile website visitors will leave if a webpage doesn’t load within three seconds

 Here are a few tips to reduce load times.</h1>